StarStuffSteve/masters-research-project/Publication Notes/Survey of Inter-Satellite Communication for Small Satellite Systems- Physical Layer to Network Layer View - 2016.md

 - "It is concluded that the proposed MAC protocol is suitable for missions that do not require tight communication links."

 ###### QB-50 [75](http://ieeexplore.ieee.org/document/5640977/)
-- _already have notes on this paper [some link to notes] which I personally think is kinda bunk_
+- _already have [notes on this paper](https://github.com/StarStuffSteve/masters-research-project/blob/master/Publication%20Notes/Preliminary%20internetworking%20simulation%20of%20the%20QB50%20cubesat%20constellation%20-%202010.md) which I personally think is kinda bunk_
 - They do some TCP v.
 UDP simulation
 - "The proposed multiple access protocol is AX.25"